LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/overview.rst

 Learning goals
 --------------

-After this week's lesson you should be able to:
+After this lesson's lesson you should be able to:

  - Reclassify data based on different criteria (custom or common classifiers).